Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Resolve negative mind-sets with self-reflection

 - Like meditation, self-reflection asks us to look in and experience our deep inner state.
 Does that idea scare you?
 Are you terrified of what is lurking in the mind’s shadows?
 Have a chat with the ‘universe’ or inner self and make friends with your shadow side.
+Ask yourself why do you feel a certain way?
+Document or mind map the outcome

 - Establish a weekly self-care ritual